contrast-zone/fractarchy-ide/README.md

 SDT file format is being evaluated as a kind of a term rewriting system.
 As such, it may be suited even for some advanced tasks naturally involving formula applications, like proof construction for different kinds of logic, truth table calculations, or combinatorial problem solving.
 Although these kinds of uses may seem intimidating at first, the decision of supporting them doesn't steepen a learning curve needed for basic SDT use.
 SDT file format may go as deep into content creation as users let it, from simple macro expansions to complex formula calculations.
 Finally, user range targeted by SDT file format spans anywhere between enthusiastic beginners ready to dive into mysteries of coding, and demanding experts who will know how to reach for advanced SDT capabilities.

 While term rewriting used in SDT reach far beyond document templating, in this section we will cover only basic SDT templating capabilities that would be used to uniformly format SDT fragments.
-Readers interested in more thorough elaboration of the term rewriting used in SDT are invited to take a look at [Lissy programming language project page]().
+Readers interested in more thorough elaboration of the term rewriting used in SDT are invited to take a look at original [Lissy programming language project page]().

     // under construction //

 ## 4. licensing, owning a copy, and joining mailing list

-Fractabase is shared to public under [conditional Creative Commons Attribution 4.0 International License](LICENSE) by [Contrast Zone](https://github.com/contrast-zone/) productions.
+Fractadocs is shared to public under [conditional Creative Commons Attribution 4.0 International License](LICENSE) by [Contrast Zone](https://github.com/contrast-zone/) productions.

-A copy of Fractabase software bundle can be downloaded from [dedicated github pages](https://github.com/contrast-zone/fractabase/).
+A copy of Fractadocs software bundle can be downloaded from [dedicated github pages](https://github.com/contrast-zone/fractadocs/).

-To ask any questions about Fractabase, to report a bug, or to track new releases, please refer to [Contrast Zone mailing list](https://groups.google.com/g/contrast-zone).
+To ask any questions about Fractadocs, to report a bug, or to track new releases, please refer to [Contrast Zone mailing list](https://groups.google.com/g/contrast-zone).